 What is Arthritis?

 Arthritis is a term commonly used to describe any inflammation and stiffness in an individual’s joints.
 Arthritis is a common condition in the elderly population and women.
-According to the Center Disease for Prevention and Control, between 2013-2015, over 50 million US individuals had arthritis.
+According to the CDC, between 2013-2015, over 50 million US individuals had arthritis.

 What are the types of arthritis?